 Is Guernsey Expensive?

-Yes, Guernsey is about 20% more expensive than in the UK.
+Yes, visiting Guernsey is about 20% more expensive than in the UK.
 But don’t let that discourage you!
 Guernsey is filled with unforgettable experiences that will make every penny worth it.

 Conclusion – Guernsey Travel Guide